 As prisons take on increasing importance in the modern era, and reformers, politicians, and practitioners search for alternatives to institutionalized policies and practices, however, this organizational account of Eastern’s history reminds readers of the quieter obstacles to change—the personal commitments that can develop to outmoded technologies and the complicated motivations that emerge for people who find their work in the spotlight.
 Ultimately, Eastern’s history offers a cautionary tale for future reformers, illustrating how organizational settings change even the most reform-minded individuals once placed in managerial roles.

-Look for The Deviant Prison in early 2021 at Cambridge University Press, amazon, or your favorite bookseller.
+Look for The Deviant Prison at Cambridge University Press, amazon, or your favorite bookseller.
 (Orders through the Cambridge website can be discounted by 20% by entering the code RUBIN2021, expires Dec.
 31, 2021.)

 Here are some videos of Q&As and presentations I’ve given on The Deviant Prison, Eastern State Penitentiary, and the early prisons:

 - Presentation and Q&A at the American Philosophical Society (March 31, 2021)